dmyers2004/deploy/readme.md

 deploy fix permissions
 ```

-You can also supply no task to get a list of all avaiable tasks.
+You can also supply no task to get a list of all available tasks.

 ```
 > deploy
-- Deploy Version 4.0.2 ---------------------------------------------------------
+- Deploy Version 4.0.8 --------------------------------------------------------------------------------------------------------------------------------------------------
+Looking for deploy.json
+/Users/randy/Projects/deploy/deploy.json √
-# Using Deploy File /Users/randy/Projects/webapp/deploy.json
+# Using Deploy File /Users/randy/Projects/deploy/deploy.json
 Available Tasks:
-add access               Auto add the permissions to the orange permissions db table. backup database data     Backup only the database data. basic                    Run Basic Site Update. clear caches             Delete all files in the cache, uploads, downloads folders. clear sessions           Delete all files in the session folder. complete database backup Backup the entire database. complete                 Run Complete Site Update. copy public              Copy complete folders between package folders and public folders. git basic update         Fetch and Reset the basic git Modules. git generate             Display all of the GIT repositories in your project git status               Show the GIT branches of the projects git folders. git update               Fetch and Reset all git Modules. migrate                  Run migration Up. repair                   Repair folder permissions. self-update              Updates deploy to the latest version. selfupdate               Updates deploy to the latest version. site down                Site Down. site up                  Site Up. testing                  Create Symbolic links between package folders and public folders.
+add access               Auto add the permissions to the orange permissions db table.
+backup database data     Backup only the database data.
+basic                    Run Basic Site Update.
+clear caches             Delete all files in the cache, uploads, downloads folders.
+clear sessions           Delete all files in the session folder.
+complete                 Run Complete Site Update.
+complete database backup Backup the entire database.
+copy public              Copy complete folders between package folders and public folders. git basic update         Fetch and Reset the basic git Modules.
+git checkout             Checkout GIT repositories if they are not already checked out.
+git generate             Display all of the GIT repositories in your project
+git status               Show the GIT branches of the projects git folders.
+git update               Fetch and Reset all git Modules.
+migrate                  Run migration Up.
+repair                   Repair folder permissions.
+self-update              Updates deploy to the latest version.
+selfupdate               Updates deploy to the latest version.
+site down                Site Down.
+site up                  Site Up.
+test                     test.
+testing                  Create Symbolic links between package folders and public folders.
 ```

 ## Command Line Options